-The highest temperature ever recorded in London during April in recent times is 26°C, with the lowest temperature ever recorded being 0°C. When you look at these temperatures alongside the average for the month 9°C it's clear to see that they're the extremes and aren't what you should expect during your holiday.
+The highest temperature ever recorded in London during April in recent times is 26°C, with the lowest temperature recorded being 0°C.

 In 2013, the longest cold spell lasted from March 17th all the way up until April 12th that's 27 consecutive days which had cooler than average temperatures.

-April is a fairly cloudy month for London, when the median cloud cover ranges from 73% on April 5th to 71% on April 25th.
+April is a fairly cloudy month for London.
 In spite of the rainfall and cloudy spells, on average April isn't affected by any foggy days at all.

 London experiences an average of eight hours of sunshine each day during April that's three hours more than in March.
 As the month develops, the number of sunshine hours and daylight hours are both rapidly increasing.